daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 ## Topics

-- Firmware scenarios
+- Train and production scenarios
-- Use case
+- Use case - Smart Parks
 - Azure deploy of Open Platform
     - What is added to Open Platform in this guide
+- Plug and Play models
+- Guide "Edge Impulse with P15":
     - Connect Edge Impulse Project
+    - Set EI model to device twin
-- Plug and Play models
+    - Use Plug and Play (PnP) model
+- Update ML model/Firmware
+    - With serial connector
-- Update ML model/Firmware with BLE connect app
+    - with BLE connect app

 ![sketch](media/sketch.png)
 (draft image)